There are 8 main moon phases of the moon cycle, and each one embodies a different energy.

 - Complete loose ends before the new moon

-This is a rough guide to working with the energy of the moon phases, and flowing with her.
+This is a rough guide to working with the energy of the different phases of the moon, and flowing with her.
 When we do this, life feels easier.
 We’re no longer pushing or pulling, and everything starts to feel in harmony.

 If you want to know more about the moon phase dates for where you live, you can click here.